2023 Java roadmap for developers

 A Java Stream is a special pipeline for data processing, filtering and aggregation.

-Java streams are incredibly efficient, incredibly powerful and incredibly intimidating when you first encounter them.
+Java streams are incredibly efficient and powerful.
+They’re also incredibly intimidating when you first encounter them.

-However, Java streams are actually fairly self-explanatory when you understand the concepts behind them.
+However, Java streams are self-explanatory when you understand the concepts behind them.

 Some of the key Streams API methods you’ll want to learn to solidify your understanding of Java Streams include: